 Divorce is a growing trend throughout the world, and the UAE is no exception.
-Additionally, getting a divorce there can be much quicker and simpler than at home, which is why many expats choose to file for divorce there, rather than in their home country.
-This helpful guide will take you through the process of how to get divorced in the UAE.
+Additionally, getting one can be much quicker and simpler than at home, which is why many expats choose to file for divorce there, rather than in their home country.

 - An overview of divorce in the UAE